explody/passout/Readme.md

 This is a very very simple utility package to help keep credentials out of other small scripts.

+This is read-only.
+It does not create files or write YAML for you, you must set up the directory and files yourself.

-It uses YAML and expects file/directories thusly:
+It expects file/directory structure thusly:

 ~/.passout/`<service>`.yml